rixx/books.rixx.de/data/reviews/j-zachary-pike/orconomics/index.md

 that happens in this book.

 The other part are the so-called shadowkin (F.O.E.s, Forces of Evil).
-Goblins, orcs and the like can be killed by basically everybody, and heroes gain in status/points for doing so.
+Goblins, orcs and the like can be killed by anybody, and heroes gain in status/points for doing so.
 They don't enjoy that, naturally, and their way out is to acquire N.P.C., noncombatant papers.
 They have to carry them always, and by doing so gain access to the lowest tiers of society.
 It's all dark and amazing and I'm very into it.